Optimized Estate Plan for Doctors

 • Private Practice (Usually set up as a professional corporation to limit the liability between the individual doctors, and may have an LLC to limit the liability of the business)

-• Unlimited Personal Liability for Medical Malpractice (though judgments almost never reach individuals).
+• Unlimited Personal Liability for Medical Malpractice (though judgments seldom reach individuals).
 Protecting your assets against such liability is huge but usually an insurable risk.

 • Incapacitation (Especially if you own a practice, what will happen to your patients if you are mentally incapable of working?)

-Well, that’s a lot.
-And it is only going to get worse.
-Let’s talk first about asset protection.
+Well, that’s a lot, and it is only going to get worse.
+Let’s start with asset protection.

 Asset Protection for Doctors